Inphinitii/Grimoire-Capstone/README.md

 ##Overview
 - Grimoire is a multiplayer fighting game where each player can outfit their character with different abilities.
-(Currently two).
+(Currently two)
 - Each page within your Grimoire grants your character a new ability - a projectile, a landmine, etc.
 -